 We are now accepting incoming applications for the Fall 2017 incoming class.
 Deadline for Fall 2017 admission and financial assistance applications is February 1, 2017.
 See here for further details on how to apply.

 A Unique Environment

 Since 1979, when the Philosophy Department at Bowling Green State University began teaching its MA in Applied Philosophy, its graduate program has occupied a unique place in North American philosophy.
 This uniqueness was augmented in 1990 by the addition of a PhD program, also in Applied Philosophy, which remains the only one of its kind.
-To find out more about our program, click here or on the Noteworthy Features link.
 This is not to say that only Applied Philosophy is taught here.
 A graduate student at Bowling Green will receive a well-rounded education in all of the traditional areas of philosophy as well.